Chemistry (2020 - 2022)

 Minor in Chemistry

-Completion of the following four 5-point courses (20 points) constitutes a minor in chemistry: CHEM-UA 125 or 127, 126 or 128, 225 or 227, and 226 or 228.
-Only three of the four courses may also be used to satisfy the requirements of another department's major.
+Completion of the following four 5-point courses (20 points) constitutes a minor in chemistry: CHEM-UA 125, 126, 225 or 227, and 226 or 228.
+Only two of the four courses may also be used to satisfy the requirements of another department's major.
 No grade lower than C will count toward the minor, and an average of 2.0 or better in all chemistry courses is required.

 Due to the potential hazard of any chemical experimentation, safety goggles, laboratory coats, and other protective gear must be worn at all times in the laboratories (but cannot be worn outside the laboratory).
 Laboratory equipment loaned to students must be replaced if damaged or broken.
 Students who do not return borrowed laboratory equipment at the end of a course are charged an additional fee, and their grade may be recorded as incomplete and not released until "checkout" is completed.